 In the absence of legislative changes, condominium associations may want to consider changes to their condominium bylaws to address some of these issues.
 The co-owners have control over amending condominium documents, as MCL 559.190 requires 2/3 co-owner approval for changes to the condominium bylaws.
 Examples of amendments to condominium documents to consider are as follows:

 - Voting Requirements.
 In some cases, the board is hamstrung as it cannot impose assessments or obtain a loan to make repairs without a co-owner vote.
-Condominium associations should review their condominium bylaws to ensure that the board of directors has autonomy to raise funds for repairs with limited co-owner approval or no co-owner approval.
+Condominium associations should review their condominium bylaws to ensure that the board of directors has the autonomy to raise funds for repairs with limited co-owner approval or no co-owner approval.
 Alternatively, the condominium bylaws could be amended to include a provision that permits the co-owners to veto an assessment by a majority vote, as opposed to requiring their affirmative vote prior to imposing an assessment.

 - Inspections.
 Some condominium documents require the condominium association to perform an annual inspection of the major common elements.
 While hiring professionals to perform inspections costs money, amending your condominium bylaws to require mandatory inspections may not be a bad idea.
-Similarly, while reserve studies are a best practice in Michigan, there is nothing preventing a condominium association from amending their condominium bylaws to require that reserve studies or structural engineering inspections be performed on a regular basis.
+Similarly, while reserve studies are a best practice in Michigan, there is nothing preventing a condominium association from amending its condominium bylaws to require that reserve studies or structural engineering inspections be performed on a regular basis.

 - Increase Reserve Funding.
 While MCL 559.205 and Mich.
 Admin.
 R. 559.511 require a condominium association to maintain a minimum reserve fund that shall be equal to 10% of the association’s current annual budget on a noncumulative basis, there is no reason that a condominium association could not require a higher percentage be retained in the reserve fund or require funding above the 10% minimum be tied to a reserve study.